 In recent years, Qantas has embarked on the development a range of ultra-premium combined business and first class flagship lounges that you'll want to spend some serious time in.

-At the time of writing, locations include Brisbane, Hong Kong, London, Perth and Singapore (with a separate Singapore First Lounge due to open at the end of 2019).
+At the time of writing, locations include Brisbane, Hong Kong, London, Perth and Singapore (with a separate Singapore First Lounge opening at the end of 2019).

 Most Qantas International Lounges offer an a la carte selection.
 At the Singapore Lounge, this is a signature laksa, while the Qantas Hong Kong Lounge serves up a delectable Spice Temple inspired bbq pork dish.